Assessments of Science Enabling Successful Students (ASSESS)

 Tom Tretter – UofL College of Education – Science Education Faculty

-Kim Zeidler-Watters – University of Kentucky – Director of PIMSER
+Kim Zeidler-Watters – Eastern Kentucky University – Director of PIMSER

 Diane Johnson, Patti Works – PIMSER Regional Teacher Partners